Otuja/auth_frontend/README.md

 Future Improvements

 Google OAuth: Implement Google Sign-In using an OAuth provider.
-Password Reset: Add a password reset flow with email-based OTP verification.
+Profile Page: Allow users to update their username or email.
 Token Expiry: Use djangorestframework-simplejwt for refresh tokens.
-Profile Page: Allow users to update their username or email.
-Rate Limiting: Enforce stricter throttling on sensitive endpoints (already configured at 20/hour for anon users).

-Password Reset: add forget password
+Enhanced Security: Add CAPTCHA for password reset requests to prevent abuse.

 Contributing